A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Concluding remarks

-Most of the predicted statistics of heavy particles are consistent with experiments or DNS calculations.
-Preferential particle concentration is observed in the near wall region.
-This indicates that the present stochastic model is capable of predicting turbophoresis responsible for the build-up of particles.
+Most of the predicted statistics of heavy particles are consistent with experimental measurements and DNS calculations.
+Build-up of particle concentration is observed in the near wall region.
+This indicates that the present stochastic model is capable of predicting turbophoresis regarded as responsible for this build-up.
 The related mean wallward drift velocity is predicted in the viscous sublayer.
-Predicted r.m.s. profiles of heavy particles wall-normal velocity are typically lower than the counterpart of fluid particles.
-Mechanisms for particle deposition is explored by observing particle residence time versus deposition velocity.
-The population of depositing particles by diffusion is well reproduced.
-This is also corroborated by a large increase in probability of deposition velocities in the first bin near zero.
+Predicted profiles of heavy particles wall-normal r.m.s. velocity are typically lower than the counterpart of fluid particles.
+Mechanisms for particle deposition are explored by observing particle residence time versus deposition velocity.
+Clearly as indicated by the residence time versus deposition velocity shown in FIG.~\ref{fig:globfig_resd_T} in the case for $St=2$, particles reach the wall by turbophoresis/diffusion.
+There are no free flight particles.
+The case for FIG.~\ref{fig:subfig2_resd_T} is most interesting because although the particles separate into two distinct populations, the regime of particles associated with the significantly higher deposition velocities do not conform to the free flight particles residence times as one might have expected.
+We have taken that to suggest a possible alternative mechanism.
+However it is clear that this behaviour requires further investigation along with our proposed mechanism arising from ejection and sweeping events.
+Studying the behaviour of higher inertial particles in the regime where there is good agreement with experiment would be useful in establishing when a free flight mechanism make a contribution.

 The major drawbacks in the present stochastic models lie in the Lagrangian integral time scales for the random eddies occurred in four quadrants and in the inherent spurious drift associated with discrete random walk models.
-The latter disadvantages may be corrected by introducing an appropriately component into the particle equation of motion to for the wall-normal fluid velocity fluctuation (see \cite{MacInnes1992}).
-However, the time scales for the events in four quadrants still call for further investigations.
+The latter disadvantages may be corrected by introducing an appropriate component into the particle equation of motion for the wall-normal fluid velocity fluctuation (see \cite{MacInnes1992}).
+However, the time scales for the events in the four quadrants still call for further investigations.

+Finally it is important to recall the concerns we expressed about the applicability of using this approach to calculate particle deposition in more complex flows other than in the fully developed turbulent channel flow which has been the focus of the study we have presented here.
+As with other stochastic models we imply its application in conjunction with a RANS calculation of the underlying flow e.g $k-\epsilon$.
+So in complex flows, such as over cylinders or tube-banks where the shear stress varies rapidly around the wall surface, the model developed in this work as with other stochastic models share the inherent wall shear stress approximations of a RANS model employing wall functions, which may lead to significant local errors.
+It is in these sorts of flows that more detailed LES calculations of the sort carried out for turbulent channel the LES are required.